ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ##### Breakout Board 3v3 Pins

-The breakout 3v3 pin on the micro:bit provides a small amount of power, as it does with the alligator 3v3.
+The breakout 3v3 pin on the micro:bit provides a small amount of power, as with the alligator 3v3.
 Breakout boards often have access to 3v3 voltage pin that is always on.
 This pin is used to power sensors.
 These pins can also be used to check if LEDs are working correctly.

 ![microbit-breakout-3v3](assets/microbit-breakout-3v3.png)